A Session in Informatica is a set of instructions that tells the Informatica Integration Service when and how to move data from Source to target.

-- Step 3: Creating Session in Informatica
+- Step 3: Creating Session.

-First connect to Informatica repository service.
-In order to connect with Repository service we have to provide the Informatica Admin Console credentials so, Please provide the appropriate Username and Password and click on the Connect button.
+First, connect to the repository service.
+To connect with the Repository service, we have to provide the Admin Console credentials, so please provide the appropriate Informatica Username and Password and click on the Connect button.